 In the item P19, choose if the clock will be connected to default wireless network MOBA-WIFI, where network parameters (IP address, subnet mask and gateway) will be set automatically (DHCP), or to wireless network set by user via telnet, where network parameters could be set manually (telnet, clock menu) or automatically (DHCP).
 If the DHCP is used, the parameters assigned by the server can be checked in the items P20 to P22 submenus.

 12.1 Parameters of default wireless network

-Net name (SSID): MOBA-WIFI Used coding: WPA Coding key: hgfedcba allowed example: telnet 192.168.0.190
+Net name (SSID):

+Used coding:

+Coding key:

+DHCP: